 - Divide ramen between bowls.
 Arrange beef, fried egg, veggies, including ribboned carrots, on top of ramen.

-- Then taking your chopsticks or fork, mix all together so the flavors and textures combine to create a gloriously tasty gluten free bibimbap ramen bowl!
+- Then taking your chopsticks or fork, mix all together so the flavors and textures combine to create a gloriously tasty gluten-free ramen bowl!

 - Optional: Garnish with toasted sesame seeds, crushed red pepper, and top with sriracha.